Perspt Specification Proposals

 Migration Strategy:

-The project-first behavior SHOULD become the default once multi-artifact execution is implemented.
+• Project-first behavior is the default now that multi-artifact execution is implemented.

-Solo Mode SHOULD be retained behind explicit intent detection or an explicit CLI flag.
+• Solo Mode is retained behind explicit intent detection or an explicit CLI flag.

 Reference Implementation